lennyomg/Spotify-PowerShell/README.md

 Start-Process $url
 ```

-After succesefull authentication you will be redirected to a page with a PowerShell command to complete authentication.
+After successful authentication, you will be redirected to a page with a PowerShell command to complete authentication.

 ```
 New-SpotifyAccessToken -AutorizationCode "code"